TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Introduction

+We propose total cumulative mutual information (TCMI): a non-parametric, robust, and deterministic measure of the relevance of mutual dependences of continuous distributions between variable sets of different cardinality.
+TCMI can be applied if the dependence between a set of variables and an output is not yet known and the dependence is nonlinear and multivariate.
+Like mutual information, TCMI relates the strength of the dependence between a set of variables and an output to the number of data samples.
+In addition, TCMI relates the strength of the dependence to the cardinality of the subsets.
+Thus, TCMI allows an unbiased comparison between different sets of variables without depending on externally adjustable parameters.

+TCMI is based on cumulative mutual information and inherits many of the properties of mutual-information based feature-selection measures: it is bounded from below and above and monotonically increases the more features are subsequently added to a candidate feature set, but only until all variables related to an output are included.
+In contrast to other feature-selection measures based on cumulative mutual information, TCMI uses cumulative probability distributions.
+Cumulative probability distributions can be directly obtained from empirical data of continuous distributions, without the need to quantize the set of variables prior to estimating a feature subset's dependence to a property of interest.

+We combine TCMI with the branch-and-bound algorithm \citep{NarendraFukunaga:1977,PudilNovovicovaEtAl:2002,LandDoig:1960,YuYuan:1993,Clausen:1999,MorrisonJacobsonEtAl:2016}, which has proven to be efficient in the discovery of nonlinear functional dependencies \citep{ZhengKwoh:2011,MandrosBoleyEtAl:2017}.
+TCMI therefore identifies a set of variables that are statistically related to an output.
+As TCMI is model independent, a functional relationship must be constructed (in the following referred to as a model) to relate these features with an output.
+The model construction is not part of this work, but can be done, for example, through data-analytics techniques such as symbolic regression, both in the genetic-programming \citep{Koza:1994} and in compressed-sensing implementations \citep{GhiringhelliVybiralEtAl:2015,OuyangCurtaroloEtAl:2018}, or regression tree-based approaches \citep{BreimanFriedmanEtAl:1984}.

-Our feature selection procedure can be roughly divided into three steps: First, we quantify the dependence between the set of features and an output as the difference between cumulative marginal and cumulative conditional distributions.
-Second, we assess the relevance of a feature subset by comparing the strength of dependence with the mean dependence of features under the assumption of independence to reliably estimate the importance of one's feature \cite{VinhEppsEtAl:2009,VinhEppsEtAl:2010,RomanoBaileyEtAl:2014}.
-And third, we identify relevant features with the branch-and-bound algorithm \cite{LandDoig:1960,NarendraFukunag:1977,Clausen:1999,MorrisonJacobsonEtAl:2016,HuhtalaKaerkkaeinenEtAl:1999}, which has proven to be efficient in the discovery of nonlinear functional dependencies \cite{ZhengKwoh:2011,MandrosBoleyEtAl:2017} and is the prerequisite for an exhaustive search for feature subsets with guarantees of optimality.
+In brief, our feature-selection procedure can be divided into three steps: In the first step, we quantify the dependence between the set of features and an output as the difference between cumulative marginal and cumulative conditional distributions.
+In the second step, we estimate the relevance of a feature set by comparing its strength of dependence to the mean dependence of features under the assumption of independent random variables.
+In the third step, we identify a set of relevant features with the branch-and-bound algorithm to find the set of variables from an initial list that best characterizes an output.